quintofsteel/Text-to-qrcode-generator/README.md

 # Message To QRCode Generator
-> This program converts a text of any number of words into QRCode and displays the QRCode instantly
+> This program converts text of any number of words into QRCode and displays the QRCode instantly

 ## Table of Contents
 * [General Info](#general-information)